Edwin Foresman Schoch: Early years

 Born in Oakmont, Pennsylvania, in 1916 to a family in the railroad industry that moved several times as he was growing up, Schoch graduated from South Park High School in Buffalo, New York.
 He worked for several years as a railroad clerk, saving money during the Great Depression so that he could attend college.
 He enrolled in Virginia Polytechnic Institute (VPI) in Blacksburg, Virginia, and graduated with a degree in mechanical engineering and a second lieutenant's commission in the United States Army.

 Having learned to fly at VPI through the Reserve Officers' Training Corps (ROTC) program, he wanted to fly fighter aircraft.
-He thought his chances of being able to do so were better in the Navy than in the Army so, pon graduation in spring 1941, he resigned his Army commission, enrolled in the Navy Reserve as a seaman 2nd class and, having already learned to fly in VPI's ROTC program, was quickly accepted into the Navy’s flight training program.
+He thought his chances of being able to do so were better in the Navy than in the Army so, upon graduation in spring 1941, he resigned his Army commission, enrolled in the Navy Reserve as a seaman 2nd class and, having already learned to fly in VPI's ROTC program, was quickly accepted into the Navy’s flight training program.